NCMS Legacy Scholarship

 An applicant must be:

-- Currently attending medical school in Larimer or Weld County,
+• Currently attending medical school in Larimer or Weld County,

-"AND/OR" - A graduate of a Larimer or Weld County high school (or if home schooled, must have graduated while living in Larimer or Weld County) and currently enrolled in a medical school either in the process of accreditation or is accredited by the LCME, the Commission on Osteopathic College Accreditation, or by the ECFMG medical school accreditation process.
+• A graduate of a Larimer or Weld County high school (or if home schooled, must have graduated while living in Larimer or Weld County) and currently enrolled in a medical school either in the process of accreditation or is accredited by the LCME, the Commission on Osteopathic College Accreditation, or by the ECFMG medical school accreditation process.

 Please provide a cover letter and CV/resume, which must be received by 11:59 P.M.
 MST on December 31st.
-Scholarship announcements and payments will be made in the first quarter of 2025 and the awardees will be invited to the NCMS Annual Meeting to receive their awards.
+Scholarship announcements and payments will be made in the first quarter and the awardees will be invited to the NCMS Annual Meeting to receive their awards.
 Attendance is not required for the award.
 Prior scholarship recipients are not eligible for repeat awards.

 Submission